 Forming an area of unparalleled historical beauty, the famous Grachtengordel, or Canal Ring, is located to the west and south of the city center.
 Amsterdam's canals were developed first for defense and then for transport, but in the 17th century came an original piece of town planning (and an epic job-creation scheme) to deal with the need for expansion–-the Canal "belt" or "girdle" of the Golden Age consists of three

-the Park Lanes—of historic Amsterdam when wealthy bankers and famous merchants ordered homes built in the latest fashionable styles, ranging from Baroque to Neoclassical.

 main encircling canals.
-The first phase of the construction of the Canal Belt began with the Herengracht (Gentlemen's Canal) in 1612.
-This was followed some 50 years later with a second phase—the Keizersgracht (Emperor's Canal) and Prinsengracht (Prince’s Canal).
+The first phase of the construction began with the Herengracht (Gentlemen's Canal), built in 1612.
+This was followed some 50 years later by a second phase—the Keizersgracht (Emperor's Canal) and Prinsengracht (Prince’s Canal).
+They became the premier addresses of historic Amsterdam when wealthy bankers and famous merchants ordered homes built in the latest fashionable styles, ranging from Baroque to Neoclassical.

 Developing from west to east (like a giant windshield wiper, according to historian Geert Mak), the innermost canal, the Singel, was widened, and the main canals were intersected with radial canals like the Brouwersgracht, Leliegracht, and Leidsegracht (all of which are well worth a diversion).
-The grandest stretch of the grandest canal is supposedly along the Herengracht between Leidsestraat to the Amstel, which is known as the Gouden Bocht ("Golden Bend").
+The grandest stretch of the grandest canal is supposedly along the Herengracht between Leidsestraat and the Amstel, which is known as the Gouden Bocht (Golden Bend).